dephrat/BasicThreadPool/README.md

 The point is to prepare for turning my 'PuzzleSolver' project multithreaded.

 Design details:
+- Threads are both consumers and producers
-- Main thread creates the first task.
+- Main thread creates the first task
-- Thread pool takes tasks, executes them, and returns the result to the queue for other threads to work on.
-- Once all tasks are complete, the program stops.